richardangell/sumnplot/README.md

 # py-analysis-development

-Helper functions for analysis in Python.
+Helper functions for developing analysis in Python.

 Includes;
 - producing data summaries
 - plotting
 - discretisation

+## Documentation

+Documentation can be found at; https://py-analysis-development.readthedocs.io